Kent1mrqs/WiFEncryptionSimulation/README.md

    The device establishes a connection to the network, enabling communication with other devices and the internet.

 5. **Security Handshake:**
-   During the connection process, a handshake protocol (e.g., WPA2) is executed to exchange encryption keys securely and set up an encrypted communication channel.
+   During the connection process, a handshake protocol is executed to exchange encryption keys securely and set up an encrypted communication channel.

 6. **Information Communication:**
    Data is transmitted between the device and the router, encrypted to ensure confidentiality and integrity.